andrew-chay/in_Between_3.6/README.md

 # in_Between_3.6

-A simple command line version of the popular card game - In Between / Acey Deucey
+A simple command line version of the popular card game - In Between / Acey Deucey.

+Features an odds calculator.

-Requires python 3.6 and a console that can read unicode such as bash
+Requires python 3.6 and a console that can read unicode, use bash.

-Run main3.py
+To play, Run main3.py

 ![Screenshot](SS.png)